refgenie/refgenie/docs/faq.md

 ## Can I maintain multiple versions of an asset?

 Yes, you can.
 In `refgenie v0.7.0` we've introduced [tagging](tag.md), to facilitate just that!

+## Can a research group/organisation share a single genome config?

+Yes.
+Latest release, `refgenie 0.5.0`, supports genome config file locks and race-free writes.
+Consequently, only one user (`refgenie` process) at a time can edit and write to the shared config file, which prevents assets metadata loss.